Kenesaw Mountain Landis: Wartime cases (1917–1919)

 In early 1917, Landis considered leaving the bench and returning to private practice—though he greatly enjoyed being a judge, the salary of $7,500 was considerably lower than what he could make as an attorney.
 The entry of the United States into World War I in April ended Landis's determination to resign; a firm supporter of the war effort, he felt he could best serve the country by remaining on the bench.
 Despite this decision and his age, fifty, Landis wrote to Secretary of War Newton D. Baker, asking him to take him into the service and send him to France, where the war was raging.
 Baker urged Landis to make speeches in support of the war instead, which he did.
 The judge's son, Reed, had already served briefly in the Illinois National Guard; during the war he became a pilot, and eventually an ace.

 Landis's disdain for draft dodgers and other opponents of the war was evident in July 1917, when he presided over the trials of some 120 men, mostly foreign-born Socialists, who had resisted the draft and rioted in Rockford, Illinois.
 According to Pietrusza, Landis "was frequently brutal in his remarks" to the defendants, interrogating them on their beliefs and actions.
 Landis tried the case in Rockford, and found all guilty, sentencing all but three to a year and a day in jail, the maximum sentence.
 The prisoners were ordered to register for the draft after serving their sentences—except 37, whom he ordered deported.

 On September 5, 1917, federal officers raided the national headquarters, in Chicago, of the Industrial Workers of the World (IWW, sometimes "Wobblies"), as well as 48 of the union's halls across the nation.
 The union had opposed the war and urged members and others to refuse conscription into the armed forces.
 On September 28, 166 IWW leaders, including union head Big Bill Haywood were indicted in the Northern District of Illinois; their cases were assigned to Landis.
 Some 40 of the indicted men could not be found; a few others had charges dismissed against them.
 Ultimately, Landis presided over a trial against 113 defendants, the largest federal criminal trial to that point.

 The trial began on April 1, 1918.
-Landis quickly dismissed charges against a dozen defendants, including one A.C.
-Christ, who showed up in newly obtained army uniform.
+Landis quickly dismissed charges against a dozen defendants.
 Jury selection occupied a month.
-Journalist John Reed attended the trial, and wrote of his impressions of Landis:
+Communist journalist John Reed attended the trial, and wrote of his impressions of Landis: